Nuix/discover-app-graphed-results/README.md

 _NOTE: You can change the port via the `GRAPHED_RESULTS_PORT` environment variable._

-## How to integrate it with Ringtail
+## How to integrate it with Discover
-1. Log in to Ringtail.
+1. Log in to Discover.
-1. On the `Portal Management -> Settings -> Portal Options` page, make sure that the **Ringtail Connect API URL** is set.
-Test that the API service is running by checking `http://yourRingtailURL/Ringtail-Svc-Portal/health/test`.
+1. On the `Portal Management -> Settings -> Portal Options` page, make sure that the **Discover Connect API URL** is set.
+Test that the API service is running by checking `http://yourDiscoverURL/Ringtail-Svc-Portal/health/test`.
 1. Navigate to `Portal Home -> UI Extensions`.
 1. Add a new extension with the following values:
    - Name: `Graphed Results`
-   - Location: Choose the location in Ringtail for the extension to appear:
+   - Location: Choose the location in Discover for the extension to appear:
      - `Workspace pane`: Graphs data for the current search results
      - `Case home page`: Graphs data for the current case
    - URL: `http://localhost:12345/`